IOM3 Library Services

 For minerals industry enquirers in particular, we can also compile statistics, company information and production figures from published sources.

 You may acquire British and worldwide standards online from the BSI - BSI Catalogue.
-We have some older standards (mainly minerals and mining) available for loan.
+We have a limited number of older standards (mainly minerals and mining) available for loan.

 For more information on any of the above, please use our online enquiry form